kyma-project/docker-registry/docs/user/00-30-storage-configuration.md

 ## Azure

-The Azure storage can be configured in the DockerRegistry `spec.storage.azure` field.
-The only thing that is required is the `secretName` field that must contain the name of the Secret with Azure configuration located in the same namespace.
-The following Secret must have three values inside:
+The Azure Storage can be configured in the DockerRegistry **spec.storage.azure** field.
+The only thing that is required is the **secretName** field, which must contain the name of the Secret with Azure configuration located in the same namespace.
+The Secret must have the following values:

-* `container` - contains the name of the storage container
+* **accountKey** - contains the key used to authenticate to the Azure Storage
-* `accountKey` - contains the key used to authenticate to the Azure Storage
+* **accountName** - contains the name used to authenticate to the Azure Storage
-* `accountName` - contains the name used to authenticate to the Azure Storage
+* **container** - contains the name of the storage container

 The images can be stored centrally and shared between clusters so that different registries can reuse specific layers or whole images.
-After deleting the cluster or uninstalling the registry module, images will not be removed.
+Images will not be removed after deleting the cluster or uninstalling the Docker Registry module.

 ### Sample CR